 Place your warm roast pork over the salad.

-Garnish with the nuts, spring onions, crispy fried onions and reserved herbs/chillies if you have kept them aside.
+Garnish with the nuts, spring onions, extra been sprouts, crispy fried onions if using, the reserved herbs/chillies.

 SERVES 4 AS A MEAL OR 6-8 AS AN APPETIZER OR PART OF A BANQUET